shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add/Fix:

-[ ] Fix Follow Camer Going through walls
+[X] Enable on-screen joystick controls
-[ ] Can this run as a Web App
+[X] Can this run as a Web App - WebGL on mobile will be interesting to test to find the limitations

+[ ] Fix Follow Camera Going through walls
+[ ] Let try and iOS app
+[ ] Lets try an andropid app

 [ ] Keep track of path on mini-map - perhaps trails
 [ ] Add crop and/or additional borders to maze - eliminate the 'sneak around'